polyfy/polylith/readme.md

 ### Test approaches

-We have tests at two different levels, brick and environment tests.
+We have tests at two different levels, brick and project tests.

-The environment tests should be used for our slow tests.
-They also give us a way to write tailor-made tests that are unique per environment.
+The project tests should be used for our slow tests.
+They also give us a way to write tailor-made tests that are unique per project.
 To keep the feedback loop short, we should only put fast running tests in our bricks.
-This will give us a faster feedback loop, because the brick tests are the ones that are executed when we run `poly test` while the environment tests are not.
+This will give us a faster feedback loop, because the brick tests are the ones that are executed when we run `poly test` while the project tests are not.

 But does that mean we are only allowed to put unit tests in our bricks?
 No. As long as the tests are fast (by e.g. using in-memory databases)